-As a life insurance agent, when transacting in Individual Retirement Arrangements (IRAs) and qualified funds (qualified retirement plans).
-I, the undersigned agent, pledge to exercise my best efforts to always act in good faith and in the best interests of my client(s).
+As a Certified Financial Planner (CFP©) Certificate Holder (#42012), when transacting in Individual Retirement Arrangements (IRAs), qualified funds (qualified retirement plans) and non-qualified funds (post-income tax savings) I, the undersigned CFP©, pledge to act in a Fiduciary capacity as defined by the CFP Board click: (CFP Board Fiduciary uniform resource locator (URL).
 I will provide written disclosure, in advance, of any conflicts of interest, which could reasonably compromise the impartiality of my advice.
-Moreover, in advance, I will disclose any and all commissions or fees (fees negotiated and set with you in advance) I will receive or others will receive by my efforts as a result of this IRA or qualified funds transaction and I will disclose any and all commissions or fees I pay to others for referring you to me.
+Moreover, in advance, and based upon my limited “scope of services” (also provided in advance), I will disclose any and all commissions (see commission disclosure(s) below) or fees (fees negotiated and set with you in advance) for non-sales but related annuity and life insurances services, I will receive or others will receive by my efforts as a result of this transaction, or as the case maybe, assignment.
+I will disclose any and all commissions or fees I pay to others for referring you to me.

-I am a licensed life insurance agent in the State(s) of: Florida (domiciled state) and New York and not an Investment Advisor.
-Furthermore, I am not licensed as an Investment Advisor.
-I represent certain annuity contracts (but not contractually bound to represent) that are insurance products and not investments but, are yet, still authorized by the Internal Revenue Service (IRS) for use as IRAs or qualified plans to which, the new Fiduciary rules pertain (see below).
+I am a licensed life insurance agent (license #A177423) in the State(s) of: Florida (domiciled state), and not an Investment Advisor(er).
+Furthermore, I am not licensed as an Investment Advisor(er).
+I solely represent certain annuity contracts or life insurance policies (but not contractually bound to represent) that are insurance products and not investments.
+A discussion of any unrelated financial topics will be deemed as “general education.”

-My commission compensation is set by the insurance companies I represent.
+My commission compensation is set by the insurance companies I represent and is determined by a fixed rate schedule for your particular case.
 In Florida, I do not participate under FL Stat code 626.572 regarding rebates.
-Under New York and any other State law (save Florida) and insurance company practice, I may not reduce my compensation for this transaction by rebating any portion of it for your benefit.
+Consequently, under Florida and insurance company practice, I may not reduce my compensation for this transaction by rebating any portion of it for your benefit.